nkh/ftl/config/ftl/man/ftl.md

 # LICENSE

-Artistic licence 2.0 or GNU General Public License 3, at your option.
+*ftl* is under Artistic licence 2.0 or GNU General Public License 3, at your option.

+*ftl* logo is base on tmux logo; tmux license is at https://github.com/tmux/tmux/blob/master/logo/LICENSE

 # SEE ALSO

 ranger, fff, clifm, lfm, nnn, vifm, broot, gitfm, ...